jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/useallowanceof.md

     ```solidity
     // Define variables that will be needed outside the scoped section below.
+    // Keep a reference to the fee amount that was paid.
     uint256 _feeAmount;

     // Scoped section prevents stack too deep. `_projectOwner`, `_feeDiscount`, and `_netAmount` only used within scope.